ansys/pyansys-dev-guide/README.rst

         2   0.0000        0.0000        0.0000
         3   0.0000       0.75000        0.0000

-Instead, it's more efficient to transfer the node array as either a series of repeated ``Node`` messages, or better yet, serialize the entire array into a bytes and deserialize it on the client side.
+It's more efficient to transfer the node array as either a series of repeated ``Node`` messages or, better yet, to serialize the entire array into bytes and then deserialize it on the client side.
 For a concrete and standalone example of this in C++ and Python, see `grpc_chunk_stream_demo`_.

 While raw byte streams are vastly more efficient, one major disadvantage is that the structure of the data is lost when serializing the array.
 This should be considered when deciding how to write your API.

-Regardless of the serialization or message format, the user will expect Python native types (or a common type for a common library like ``pandas.DataFrame`` or ``numpy.ndarray``.
+Regardless of the serialization or message format, users will expect Python native types (or a common type for a common library like ``pandas.DataFrame`` or ``numpy.ndarray``.
 Here, within `PyMAPDL`_, the nodes of the mesh are accessible as the ``nodes`` attribute within